-- A. If the amount in step 3 is greater than the amount in step 1 (already disbursed Title IV aid), then go to step 4-C. If the amounts are equal, stop here.
-No further action is necessary. - B. If the amount in step 3 is less than the amount in step 1-see example #1 (already disbursed Title IV aid), a post-withdrawal disbursement is not required.
-If the amount in step 1 is less than the amount in step 2-see example #2 (Title IV aid not yet disbursed), a post-withdrawal disbursement is required to either pay unpaid institutional charges or to be paid to the student.
-To determine the amount of the post-withdrawal disbursement, the amount from step 1 is subtracted from the total in step 3, the balance is then used when completed the post-withdrawal disbursement tracking sheet which is discussed later in this section.
+- A. If the amount in step 3 is greater than the amount in step 1 (already disbursed Title IV aid), a post-withdrawal disbursement is required.
+If the amount in step 3 is less than the amount in step 1-see example #1 (already disbursed Title IV aid), a post-withdrawal disbursement is not required.
+If the amount in step 1 is less than the amount in step 3-see example #2 (Title IV aid not yet disbursed), a post-withdrawal disbursement is required to either pay unpaid institutional charges or to be paid to the student.
+To determine the amount of the post-withdrawal disbursement, the amount from step 1 is subtracted from the total in step 3, the balance is then used when completed the post-withdrawal disbursement tracking sheet which is discussed later in this section. - B. If the amounts are equal, stop here.
+No further action is necessary. - C. If the amount is step 3 is less that step 1, see example #1 (already disbursed aid).

-Example #1: \$3,300 - \$1,650 = \$1,650
+Example #1: \$3,300 (step #1) - \$1,320 (step 3) = \$1,980